-Katheryn Howard (that’s how she signed her name), the fifth wife of Henry VIII, spent the second week of November 1541 being interrogated by special investigators – lead by no less a personage than Archbishop Thomas Cranmer – to determine the extent of her tawdry sinfulness and lewd shenanigans.
+Katheryn Howard, the very young fifth wife of King Henry VIII, spent the second week of November 1541 being interrogated by special investigators – led by no less a personage than Archbishop Thomas Cranmer – to determine the extent of her tawdry sinfulness and lewd shenanigans.
 Katheryn, though barely in her twenties at the time (if that) has ever afterwards been maligned as a scarlet woman by most laymen and historians.
-What, for the love of heaven and in defense of chastity, did she do to gain the reputation as such a filthy harlot?
+What, for the love of heaven and in defence of chastity, did she do to gain the reputation as such a filthy harlot?

-No more and no less than that she had two boyfriends before marrying Henry VIII, one of whom she slept with, and an unconsummated flirtation with a courtier after she had wed the king.
-Seriously.
-That’s the entirety of her so-called sordid behavior.
+No more and no less than having had two boyfriends before marrying the king, one of whom she slept with, and an unconsummated flirtation with a courtier after she had wed Henry VIII.

-Katheryn, although a member of the nobility, was more or less an institutionalized orphan with all the attendant loneliness and craving for affection that engenders.
-She was one of many children born to the obscure and scrounging younger brother of the Duke of Norfolk, Edmund Howard, and his first wife, Jocasta Culpepper.
-Her mother died when Katheryn was young and the little girl was then offloaded by her deadbeat dad onto her step-grandmother, Agnes Howard, the dowager duchess of Norfolk and the second wife of the duke of Norfolk’s father.
-Agnes Howard had a large household, and many of the major and minor noble families sent the younger daughters there to act as ladies-in-waiting in order to fine tune their social skills.
+Katheryn, although born into the peerage, was more or less an institutionalised orphan with all the attendant loneliness and craving for affection that engenders.
+She was one of many children born to, Edmund Howard, the obscure and scrounging younger brother of the Duke of Norfolk, and his first wife, Jocasta Culpepper.
+Her mother died when Katheryn was young and the little girl was then offloaded by her deadbeat dad onto her step-grandmother, Agnes Howard, the dowager Duchess of Norfolk and the second wife of the Duke of Norfolk’s father.
+Agnes Howard had a large household, and many noble families sent the younger daughters there to act as ladies-in-waiting in order to fine tune their social skills.
 There were so many young women and girls in the household that there was actually a dormitory, called the Maidens’ Chamber, where they all slept.
 Needless to say, Katheryn wouldn’t have gotten much individual attention or maternal care.
 The only advantage she had was that she was pretty, and even this blessing came with it’s own problems.

-Even in modern times women are considered the gatekeepers of morality, but it was a much stronger responsibility in Katheryn’s day.
-Inasmuch as women are the ones required to have self-control and keep suitors at bay, women who “give in” to wooing males are ergo bad women.
-They have failed in their gender-based duty to keep male sexuality in check.
-Women who either encourage or enjoy the sexual attention of men are still frequently conceptualized as jezebels out to lure men to their moral doom.
-For Katheryn, the rewards must have outweighed the moral censure.
+Even in modern times women are considered the gatekeepers of morality, inasmuch as women are the ones required to have self-control and keep suitors at bay, but it was a much stronger responsibility in Katheryn’s day.
+Women who “give in” to wooing males are considered bad women, while their successful suitors are lauded for their seductive prowess.
+Women who either encourage or enjoy the sexual attention of men are still frequently conceptualised as jezebels out to lure men to their moral doom.
+For Katheryn, the rewards for allowing men liberties must have outweighed the moral censure.
 Doubtlessly starved for affection and attention, Katheryn discovered that she could gain both endearments and pleasure by being flirtatious and indulging in some physical romance with her swains.
-She has been consistently depicted as a slattern and a whore for her choices.
+As a result, she has been consistently depicted as a slattern and a whore.

 Katheryn soon caught the attention of Francis Dereham.
 He was a more respectable suitor, and although he wasn’t wealthy he was gentleman of reasonable means.
 Like Manox, Dereham appears to have fallen in love with Katheryn.
 Witnesses would later report that Dereham had repeatedly begged her to marry him, but Katheryn was unwilling to commit.
 She liked him, but thought she could do better in the long run.
 Although she wasn’t madly in love with Dereham, she fancied him enough to have sex with him.
 Moreover, her enthusiasm for continuing their liaison indicates she found sex to be pleasurable.
 Imagine!
 A woman having sex for fun rather than True Love!
 Katheryn didn’t seem to worry that an unexpected pregnancy would force her to the altar, since she would later claim that she knew how to “meddle with a man and yet conceive no child”.
 She wanted to have sex, but not marriage or babies from it.